The 13 Best Ways to Utilize Chili Peppers

 6. Create a chili jam

-I love a good jam together with a delicious cheese!
-When I got 50-60 Jamaican Bell (Bishop’s Crown) peppers and wondered what to do with all of them I realized something.
-They were quite mild and had a nice taste so why don’t make a tomato chili jam?!
+I love a good jam together with delicious cheese!
+When I got 50-60 Jamaican Bell (Bishop’s Crown) peppers and wondered what to do with all of them, I realized something.
+They were quite mild and had a nice taste, so why don’t you make a tomato chili jam?!
 Said and done, my vegetarian tomato chili jam was a success when I brought it to my job.

 7. Fresh salsa

 There’s something about the fresh ingredients in uncooked salsa that makes it make my taste buds just explode.
-Sometimes I also grow tomatoes and making use of your homegrown chilies and tomatoes is never wrong.
+Sometimes I also grow tomatoes, and using your homegrown chilies and tomatoes is never wrong.

 Here are two recipes for you: